 It turns out David Barton’s The Jefferson Lies (2012) is back, courtesy of World Net Daily.
-Historian John Fea of Messiah College in Grantham, PA, got the word from Warren Throckmorton, who led the charge against the original book, and with Michael Coulter, demolished it with a book of his own.
+Historian John Fea of Messiah College in Grantham, PA, got the word from Warren Throckmorton, who led the charge against the original book, and with Michael Coulter, demolished it with book of his own.
 Both books were reviewed here, Barton here and Throckmorton and Coulter here.

 Watch what Fea calls “over-the-top promotional video for the book with very dramatic music”: